rehmanali1994/rehmanali1994.github.io/_projects/sound-speed-estimation.md

 Therefore, this work {% cite Ali2026DifferentiableRTM %} provides a transition from ray-based sound-speed estimation to full-wave modeling, allowing the estimation process to account for the complete physics of ultrasound propagation rather than only travel-time differences.

 ### Subsurface-Offset WEMVA

+A second formulation uses a subsurface-offset extension of RTM, which introduces a lateral subsurface offset between the transmit and receive wavefields.
+For an accurate sound-speed model, image energy should concentrate at zero subsurface offset; sound-speed errors instead produce energy distributed across nonzero subsurface offsets.
+Therefore, WEMVA updates the sound-speed model by minimizing the extended image away from zero subsurface offset.
+This formulation provides an alternative to comparing partial images and, importantly, avoids the angular-resolution tradeoff (Fourier uncertainty principle!) associated with common-midangle methods: the full angular diversity need to resolve an image point can be retained while aberrations associated with individual propagation paths can estimated from the subsurface-offset-extended images {% cite Ali2026WEMVA %}.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">